dortania/OpenCore-Install-Guide/AMD/AMD-config.md

 To merge:
 * Open both files,
-* Delete the `Patches` section from Config.plist
+* Delete the `Patch` section from config.plist
-* Copy the `Patches` section from OC_patches.plist
+* Copy the `Patch` section from patches.plist
 * Paste into where old patches were in config.plist

 **Quirks**:

 * **AppleCpuPmCfgLock**: NO
-   * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleIntelCPUPM
+   * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be AppleIntelCPUPM.
+AMD users can ignore
 * **AppleXcpmCfgLock**: NO
-   * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be KernelPM
+   * Only needed when CFG-Lock can't be disabled in BIOS, Clover counterpart would be KernelPM.
+AMD users can ignore
 * **AppleXcpmExtraMsrs**: NO
    * Disables multiple MSR access needed for unsupported CPUs like Pentiums and certain Xeons
 * **CustomSMBIOSGuid**: NO
    * Performs GUID patching for UpdateSMBIOSMode Custom mode.
-Usually relevant for Dell laptops
+Usually relevant for Dell laptops.
+To be used in tandom with `PlatformInfo -> UpdateSMBIOSMode -> Custom`
 * **DisableIOMapper**: NO
    * Needed to get around VT-D if  either unable to disable in BIOS or needed for other operating systems.
 Effects on AMD systems varies so recommened to disable SVM(SecureVirtualMachine) in BIOS
 * **ExternalDiskIcons**: YES